Financial Tips

 Watch out!

-Scammers who hack into Online Banking and try to add their own external account will need a secure access code to make their request go through.
+Scammers who hack into Digital Banking and try to add their own external account will need a secure access code to make their request go through.
 This is never something Stanford FCU will ask you for over the phone.
 The only code we will ask for is a one time passcode to confirm your identity, but this is only when you initiate the call!

 Remember